 Yowling outdoor cats can be annoying and cause stress to indoor cats who hear them.
-They are likely not neutered and looking for a mate.
+They are likely not neutered and looking

 If you decide to get involved, your local humane society may have resources and a TNR (trap, neuter, release) program.
 There are many free resources online from sites like Alley Cat Allies and Neighborhood Cats.